Tecif/FavResList/README.md

 ## License

-This project is is available under the MIT license.
+This project is is available under the Apache License, Version 2.0 e.
 See the LICENSE file for more info.
 Attribution by linking to the [project page](https://github.com/RomeRock/ios-calculator) is appreciated.

 <div>